GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 whenever a new version is released.
 Autoupdates happen in the background unless the required permissions have changed.

-The main difference between apps and extensions, from a technical perspective, is a special “launch” parameter in the manifest.
+The main difference between apps and extensions, from a technical perspective, is a special "launch" parameter in the manifest.
 It’s present only in apps, and it tells Google Chrome what to show when the user starts up an installed app.
-There are also a whole bunch of parameters specific to extension functionality—for example, you would use the “page_action” parameter to add a button to the address bar.
-So are these things mutually exclusive—you either have a “launch” parameter or have the extension parameters?
+There are also a whole bunch of parameters specific to extension functionality—for example, you would use the "page_action" parameter to add a button to the address bar.
+So are these things mutually exclusive—you either have a "launch" parameter or have the extension parameters?
 Not quite...

 ## Hosted Apps, Packaged Apps, and Extensions